 On February 6, 2017, the District Improvement Committee/Local Innovation Committee met for the purpose of educating the committee about HB 1842 and Districts of Innovation.
 The committee discussed possible exemptions and decided which exemptions to pursue and include in the Local Innovation Plan for Princeton ISD.
 On February 13, 2017, the committee met and based on direction provided by the Board and input from a public meeting of stakeholders, the Committee voted unanimously to propose this plan to the Board of Trustees for final approval at the March 20, 2017, regular Board Meeting.
-Final approval by the Board will come after posting the plan on the District Website for no less than 30 days for further public input.
+Final approval by the Board came after the plan was posted on the District Website for no less than 30 days for further public input.

 Prerequisite: A district must receive a “met standard” rating to be eligible to become a District of Innovation.
 Princeton ISD meets this standard.

-Term: The term of the District of Innovation Plan, as outlined by the Texas Education Agency, is five years; therefore, the plan shall commence with the 2017-2018 academic year and conclude at the end of the 2021-2022 school year, unless terminated or amended earlier by the Board of Trustees or the Commissioner of Education in accordance with the law.
+Term: The term of the District of Innovation Plan, as outlined by the Texas Education Agency, is five years; therefore, the plan commenced with the 2017-2018 academic year and will conclude at the end of the 2021-2022 school year, unless terminated or amended earlier by the Board of Trustees or the Commissioner of Education in accordance with the law.
 The Local Innovation Team will continually monitor the effectiveness of the Plan and recommend to the Board any suggested modifications as needed.

 Mission Statement: The mission of Princeton Independent School District is to inspire and enable each student to achieve his or her full potential.

-child centered campuses that encourage
+- Provide child-centered campuses that encourage

 all students to experience success

-challenge, develop and retain qualified
+- Recruit, challenge, develop and retain qualified

 and productive staff that is supportive in all areas